 It also didn’t help that there was a boys’ industrial school in the area.

-There were good and bad times, but, in the end, thousands of girls went through the school and became part of society for the better.
+There were good and bad times, but, in the end, thousands of girls went through the school.
 However, in the early 1910s, the Alexandra Industrial School was closed and this chapter of Beach history came to an end.